Check out our latest recipes!

 Method

-3. Rub oil onto a patch of worktop, an area about 30cm in diameter, and scoop the dough onto it with your scraper.
-Pat the dough out about 2cm thick, then stretch fold it in on itself by thirds like you were folding a beach towel, first one way and then the other.
-Then flip the dough over and scoop it back in bowl for another 30 minutes.
+3. First Shape: Rub oil onto a patch of worktop, an area about 30cm in diameter and scoop the dough onto it with your scraper.
+Pat and spread the dough out about 2cm thick, in a rough square shape.
+Then stretch fold it in on itself by thirds like you were folding a beach towel (slightly stretch the dough edge up in the air before folding it over).
+Fold it one way so you are left with a more rectangular shape, rotate it 90 degrees and repeat the folds into thirds the other way.
+Then flip the dough over and scoop it back in the bowl for another 30 minutes.

-6. Heat the oven to 200C fan.
-Sprinkle the top of the top with flour.
-Using a dough scoring knife slash a criss-cross pattern on the top of the loaf.
-Place the tin in the oven, shut the door and bake for 35 - 40 minutes.
-Remove from the oven, leave to cool slightly then remove from the tin and leave sitting on a cooling rack until cold before slicing.
+6. Preheat and bake: Pre-heat the oven to 200°C fan.
+Sprinkle the top of the proofed dough with flour.
+Once the oven is up to temperature, using a dough scoring knife slash a criss-cross pattern on the top of the loaf.
+Place the tin in the oven, shut the door and bake for 35 - 40 minutes, until the top is golden and crispy.
+Remove from the oven and leave to cool slightly in the tin for around 10 minutes, then remove from the tin and leave sitting on a cooling rack until cold before slicing.

 Our Latest Recipes